What Is Wyrd Words & Effigies & What’s It About?

 Wyrd Words & Effigies blog is a celebration of life in the shadows and the things we find there.
 It’s a lifestyle blog curated by a wyrdo for wyrdos.
 It’s a path through the dark to wild, forbidden places.
 A journey across boundaries, which separate this world from others.
 Wyrd Words & Effigies works to feed into a wider, dark consciousness, and hopefully encourage individual growth, as the moon continues on its path.

 Wyrd Words & Effigies Magazine: Issue 1 was launched back in 2014 as a collaboration with Nordland Publishing.
 I made the decision to theme each issue, and the first explores death, that inevitable dark.
 You can click on the image below to go to the download link.
-The magazine was launched in 2014 and a re-launch is currently in the works.

 About Katie The Creator Of Wyrd Words & Effigies

 My name is Katie Metcalfe and I am an English woman living in Sweden with my partner Hravn Decmiester, my stepdaughter and our little pinecone (we’re expecting a baby!)
-I’m a writer, poet, blogger, photographer, publisher enthusiast of the macarbe and pagan witch with a Northern fever.
+I’m a writer, poet, blogger, photographer, publisher, enthusiast of the macarbe and pagan witch with a Northern fever.
 I’m generally too wyrd for most people.

 Wyrd Words & Effigies was established in 2013 to document my strange life, my obsession with everything unsettling and to celebrate, inspire and support shadowy creatives.

 I’m the author of several books, including In The Hours Of Darkness, a collection of poetry inspired by death, the occult and lunacy.

 Stay forever wyrd, Katie.